OrlaBr/five-app/README.md

 ## Future Development

 I really enjoyed working on this project, testing out my new knowledge of python, flask, and working with databases.
 Due to time constraints I didn't get to add all the features I would have liked, but am noting them here for future reference, so I can update the website after assessment
- - User sign up and login
+ - User sign up, login features
  - More user control - a private user dashboard, with logged in sessions, to store records privately, to store favourites, and notes
  - Unique customized graphics
  - Options to add customized graphics to records, a selection from app, or the yuser can upload their own images.